microsoft/omi/README.md

 NoTLSv1_0 | When `true`, the TLSv1.0 protocol is disabled
 NoTLSv1_1 | When `true`, and if available on the platform, the TLSv1.1 protocol is disabled NoTLSv1_2 | When `true`, and if available on the platform, the TLSv1.2 protocol is disabled sslCipherSuite | The prioritized list of allowed SSL/TLS ciphers.
-For more information, see [OpenSSL's documentation](https://openssl.org/docs/manmaster/apps/ciphers.html "OpenSSL's documentation")
+For more information, check `man ciphers` or search internet with `openssl man ciphers`

 ### Configuring OMI Client